Rested/RSurvA/README.md

 - Finally, they often do nothing to randomize responses, making it easier to identify respondents by viewing all their answers at once and applying stylometry or other information on this broader dataset.

 <b>RSurvA attempts to address all of these issues by providing a simple low trust approach.</b>
-See the [How it Works](https://rsurva.pages.dev/how-it-works) page, especially [Limitations & Mitigations](https://rsurva.pages.dev/how-it-works#limits-and-mitigations) section for details on how!
+See the [How it Works](https://rsurva.pages.dev/how-it-works) page, especially the [Limitations & Mitigations](https://rsurva.pages.dev/how-it-works#limitations-and-mitigations) section for details on how!